 5. Find information on the web

-The Internet can be a rich source of information but not everything will be useful or appropriate for research use.
+The internet can be a rich source of information but not everything will be useful or appropriate for research use.
 Web resources should be carefully evaluated and used in conjunction with the scholarly resources provided by the Library.
-Use the Advanced search features of Google or Google Scholar to restrict your search to search results from reputable sources.
+Use the Advanced search features of Google or use Google Scholar to restrict your search to search results from more reputable sources.

 6. Evaluate your sources

 References recommended on reading lists will already have been evaluated for quality.
-You will need to evaluate sources that you find yourself.
+You should evaluate sources that you find yourself.
 Think critically about the information you find.
 The quality of your information will help to determine the quality of your assignment.

 7. Cite your sources

 Avoid plagiarism by citing all the sources of information you use in your assignments.
-Always check with your lecturer/supervisor for their preferred citation style.
+Check with your lecturer or supervisor for their preferred citation style.